-Magnolia Hi-Fi officially exited the car stereo business, effective Feb.
+Kent, Wash. — Magnolia Hi-Fi will exit the car stereo business, effective Feb.
 27, with inventory expected to be liquidated by the end of May.

-"Unfortunately, despite the best efforts of our vendor, merchant and sales teams, our company has become unable to sustain the time, money and energy required to be successful in this category," said Magnolia merchandising VP Al Conrad of the car stereo market, in a letter to vendors.
+In a letter to vendors, the company said, “Unfortunately, despite the best efforts of our vendor, merchant and sales teams, our company has become unable to sustain the time, money and energy required to be successful in this category.”
+The letter was signed by Magnolia merchandising VP Al Conrad.

 Magnolia Hi-Fi is a wholly owned subsidiary of Best Buy that operates 20 freestanding stores in Washington, Oregon and California.